gaurav67890/Detectron2/documentation/AICAR-518-training-augmentation.md

 ### 1. All the steps from building docker and running gcp will remain same from feat/AICAR-325-hyperparameter-tuning-scratch branch

-### 2. Changes are made inside the Dockerfile where we used trainer-main-gpu-aug.py python file and instead of scraping split_damages dataset, we are using dent_aug dataset from google storage.
+### 2. Addition of mode has been done, where we select ORIGINAL or AUGMENTED for the type of dataset we want to use for training.
+All the parameters related to path are presents inside params.yaml

-### 3. Also it is important to note that in this branch we cannot use any damage other than dent, since we are specifically downloading the dent dataset from google storage.
+### 3. Also it is important to note that for MODE= AUGMENTED we cannot use any damage other than dent for now, since we are specifically downloading the dent dataset from google storage.